microsoft/online-experimentation-metric-collections/azure-ai-evaluation/README.md

-# Azure AI Evaluation metric collection
+# Azure AI Evaluation Metric Collection

-Metrics contained in the Azure AI Evaluation [metric collection](./metric-azure-ai-evaluation.json) are quality and safety measures for large language model outputs.
-They are meant to be used, in combination with the [provided](./summary_rules-v0.1.0.yaml) Log Analytics [summary rule](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api), directly out-of-box with minimal edits.
+Metrics contained in the Azure AI Evaluation [metric collection](./metric-azure-ai-evaluation.json) are quality and safety measures for AI agent outputs.
+They are meant to be used, in combination with the [provided](./summary_rules-v0.1.0.yaml) Log Analytics [summary rule](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api), directly out-of-the-box with minimal edits.
 They consume evaluation spans created by the [Azure AI Foundry SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/online-evaluation?tabs=windows).

 ## Prerequisites

 ### Instrumentation

-1. To use these metrics and summary rule, you must use the Azure AI Evaluation services which are part of the Azure AI Foundry SDK.
+1. To use these metrics and the summary rule, you must use the Azure AI Evaluation services, which are part of the Azure AI Foundry SDK.

-   [Azure AI Evaluation](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/online-evaluation?tabs=windows) provides automatic online evaluation of LLM responses for quality and safety measures.
+   [Azure AI Continuous Evaluation](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/online-evaluation?tabs=windows) provides automatic online evaluation of LLM responses for quality and safety measures.

-2. `TargetingId` must be associated with your GenAI spans that are being evaluated.
+2. `TargetingId` must be associated with the GenAI spans that are being evaluated.

    You can add the TargetingId to your GenAI spans the same way as described in the [GenAI documentation](../genai/README.md).
 The evaluation spans will be automatically associated with the TargetingId of the original GenAI call.

-3. Azure AI Evaluation spans must be sent to Azure Monitor, and be accessible in the Log Analytics workspace configured for use with Online Experimentation.
+3. Azure AI Evaluation spans must be sent to Azure Monitor and be accessible in the Log Analytics workspace configured for use with online experimentation.
 Confirm this by running a query like the one below in your Log Analytics workspace:

    ```kusto
    AppTraces